 Some great plugins include:

-We’re going use the Waves WLM Meter, in this tutorial because it’s a very easy to use transparent loudness meter that you can use to check LUFs, and also has a true peak limiter.
+We're going use the Waves WLM Meter, in this tutorial because it's very easy to use transparent loudness meter that you can use to check LUFs, and also has a true peak limiter.

 You're looking for the loudness of the reference track you pulled into your DAW.